- Question from Elaine: Is dairy recommended for osteoporosis, yet discouraged for women with breast cancer?

 - Marisa Weiss, M.D.
 There are a number of people who are concerned about the health of dairy products.
-Their concern comes from the high fat that is in cheese and ice cream and other rich foods.
-In general, we do believe that a low-fat diet is probably the healthiest diet.
+Their concern comes from the high fat that is in dairy products.
 This issue is separate from the need to get calcium from the foods that you eat.
 Dairy products are rich in calcium.
 You can get fat-free dairy products, like milk, yogurt, and cottage cheese that are all rich in calcium but have no fat.
 (Other concerns about dairy products, like the hormones that are fed to the cows and the pesticides that may be on the grass that they eat, are also important to consider.
 That's why many people recommend organic sources of dairy products to avoid these potential substances.)

 The materials presented in these conferences do not necessarily reflect the views of Breastcancer.org.
 A qualified healthcare professional should be consulted before using any therapeutic product or regimen discussed.
 All readers should verify all information and data before employing any therapies described here.

 Copyright 2010.
 All rights reserved.